Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's simplicity (no parameters, no output schema), the description covers all necessary aspects: purpose, usage, behavior, and return value.
-It is complete for an agent to correctly invoke the tool.
+Given zero parameters and no output schema, the description covers all necessary information: purpose, when to use, destructive behavior, and return value.
+Complete for the tool's simplicity.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.